missionpinball/mpf-docs/mechs/troughs/classic_single_ball_no_shooter_lane.rst

   switch to know whether or not this device has a ball.
 * Add ``eject_coil: c_drain_eject`` which is the name of the coil that will eject the ball from the drain.
-* Add ``eject_targets: bd_plunger_lane`` which tells MPF that this ball device ejects its balls into the device called *bd_plunger_lane*.
-(We won't actually create the plunger device in this How To guide, but you need to have it, so see the :doc:`/mechs/plungers/index` documentation for full details since there are lots of different types of plungers.
 * Add ``tags: drain, home, trough`` which tells MPF that balls entering this device mean that a ball has drained from the playfield, that it's ok to start a game with a ball here, and that this device is used to store unused balls.